Corporate Wellness and Wellbeing

 - Evidence-Based Practice.

 Corporate Wellness is far more than work-related posture.
 In actual, fact there is very little to no evidence that there is any such thing as a "Gold Standard" correct posture.
 As with most things, too much of any one thing can have a detrimental effect on health, and wellbeing.
-To much load to the Musculoskeletal (MSK) System frequently leads to problems and many jobs require a high degree of computer work.
-In essence, moderation is the key.
-Furthermore, employees also have other hobbies or interests outside of work and in their day to day life.
-Activities, performed outside of work can have a knock-on effect on performance at work, and there can even be Work-related Health and Safety implications.
+Too much load on the Musculoskeletal (MSK) System frequently leads to problems and many jobs require a high degree of computer work and telephone use.
+In essence, moderation and flexibility is the key.
+Employees usually have hobbies or interests outside of work and in their day to day life.
+Activities, performed outside of work can have a both positive or negative knock-on effects to performance at work, and there can even be Work-related Health and Safety implications.
 If an injury sustained outside of the workplace is made worse through work activities, then this can result in Work-related Health and Safety claims.
-Having a Primary Care health practitioner on-site can help in a preventive way, and many ways provide early intervention system.
-Our practitioners also work in a BioPsychoSocial model.
-As a result, all initial consultations cover current and historical aspects of Biological, Psychological and Social factors.
-This enables the practitioner to identify and provide the most appropriate form of intervention for the patient/employee.
+Having a Primary Care health practitioner on-site can help in a preventive way, and in many respects provide an early intervention system.
+Our practitioners look at a number of highly related aspects of wellbeing, during an initial consultation including; Physical, Mental, Emotional, Social, Environmental and Spiritual health.
+Such an approach enables the practitioner to identify and provide the most appropriate and effective form of intervention for the patient/employee.
 In some cases, this may mean a referral to another discipline such as a General Practitioner, Counsellor or other appropriate and suitably qualified professional.